By using our site without disabling cookies, you consent to our use of them.

 With the increased plantings, we were able to experiment with blending, and this led to a second wine to stand alongside our Tempranillo.
 Every red barrel in the winery from the 2008 vintage was part of the trials, but one blend stood out, and hence our TSG was born.
 Tempranillo always leads the blend, giving black fruits and structure, while Shiraz gives flesh to the mid-palate, and Graciano adds spice and brightness.
 As the blend of the best red varieties from our site, it takes some focus off each individual variety, and instead speaks of the vineyard.

-What now excites us most, is that Tempranillo, whether the varietal or the blend, really speaks to us of place.
+What now excites us most is that Tempranillo, whether the varietal or the blend, really speaks to us of place.
 It is a variety that makes not only wine of the highest quality, but wine with a real sense of personality.
 The three single sites within the vineyard consistently show different character.
-Tempranillo is expressing out terroir.
-For the first time in 2013 and again in 2015, very small volumes of wine from these single sites were bottled separately as well as contributing to our flagship Tempranillo.
+Since 2013 and in years where the quality and volume allows, one to two barrels from these single sites are bottled separately as well as contributing to our flagship Tempranillo.